-- Each candidate has to indicate their choice of any two of the five thematic research areas (where vacancies are available) in order of their priority in the application form. - Based on the percentile of the NET Examination of UGC/SCIR, students will be shortlisted group-wise for vivavoce/interview. - Eligible candidates would be interviewed by a competent interview board on the basis of their choice of research areas indicated in the application form. - Separate merit list will be prepared for admission to each group and candidates would be offered admission accordingly.
+- Each candidate should indicate their choice of any two of the five thematic research areas (where vacancies are available) in order of their priority in the application form. - Based on the performance in the UGC/CSIR NET percentile, students will be shortlisted group-wise for vivavoce/interview. - Eligible candidates would be interviewed by a competent interview board on the basis of their choice of research areas indicated in the application form. - Separate merit list will be prepared for admission to each group and candidates would be offered admission accordingly.